I visited the top of Mt Stuart on Wednesday, mainly hunting small wildlife, and came home with some unusual angles on familiar locations.

 The Palmetum lies between Ross River, Nathan St and the oldest part of Annandale, with Good Shepherd nursing home taking quite a large corner of its site.

-Mt Louisa is an island in the suburban sea, with Kirwan on the near side, Mount Louisa on the far side, Currajong on the extreme right and Burdell in the distance at the far left of the picture.
+Mt Louisa (the mountain) is an island in the suburban sea, with Kirwan on the near side, Mount Louisa (the suburb) on the far side, Currajong on the extreme right and Burdell in the distance at the far left of the picture.

 The city council has recently opened a new Bush Walking Track which climbs from the end of Bayswater Rd to a loop around the summit.
 I have yet to try it out but will report on it when I do.